cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 }
 ```

-**Receiving tADA (Test ADA)**
+**Receiving tAda (test ada)**

-Now that we have created a wallet, we can now request some tADA from the **Testnet Faucet**.
+Now that we have created a wallet, we can now request some tAda from the **Testnet Faucet**.
 But before we can do that we must first get a cardano address for our wallet.

 We can do that by executing the command: